emapco/chemberta3/chemberta3/benchmarking/molformer_finetune/README.md

 The "convert_molformer_pytorch_ckpt_to_lightning.py" script can be used to convert the MoLFormer model's Deepchem format checkpoint to Pytorch Lightning format.
 It takes two arguments -
-1. pytorch_checkpoint_path - Deepchem format pre-trained model
+1. pytorch_checkpoint_path - Deepchem format pre-trained model checkpoint path
 2. lightning_checkpoint_path - path to store the converted checkpoint (Lightning format)

-An test example is provided at - 'benchmarking/tests/test_convert_molformer_pytorch_ckpt_to_lightning.py
+A test example is provided at - 'benchmarking/tests/test_convert_molformer_pytorch_ckpt_to_lightning.py

 Step 2: Setup MoLFormer repo